eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">ISSU_09<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-After a Wallet Unit receives a PuB-EAA from a PUB-EAA Provider, it SHALL validate the signature of a PuB-EAA using a trust anchor provided in a PUB-EAA Provider Trusted List made available in accordance with [[Topic 31](./annex-2.02-high-level-requirements-by-topic.md#a2320-topic-31-notification-and-publication-of-pid-provider-wallet-provider-attestation-provider-access-certificate-authority-and-provider-of-registration-certificates)].
+After a Wallet Unit receives a PuB-EAA from a PUB-EAA Provider, it SHALL validate the signature of a PuB-EAA using a trust anchor provided in a Pub-EAA Provider LoTE made available in accordance with [[Topic 31][topic-31]].

 </div>
 </div>